© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Iron Age settlement is a scheduled monument protected by Historic England under reference 1001815.
 View the official record →

-Iron Age settlement is a prehistoric settlement site in Hampshire, England, dating to the Iron Age period.
+I lack specific scholarly documentation about the Iron Age settlement designated as NHLE list entry 1001815 in Hampshire to provide details with the precision your request requires.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001815.

 Iron Age settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001815.